ItsTanPI/2DURP-GodRays/README.md

   - `0`: Point Filter (Pixelated)
   - `1`: Bilinear (Smoother)
   - `2`: Trilinear (Super Smooth)

+## Images and Videos

+Click the link above to watch a video demonstration of the 2DURP GodRays shader in action.

 ## Conclusion
 That's it!
 You've successfully added the God Rays effect to your 2D scene.
 Enjoy the enhanced visuals!